Vincenzo Scaramuzza: Biography

-But his pedagogical calling was stronger than his concert artist career.
-So in 1923 he gave his last concerts, notably a memorable one in Berlin where he played three Beethoven sonatas (op.
+However, his pedagogical calling was stronger than his concert artist career.
+Therefore, in 1923 he gave his last concerts, notably a memorable one in Berlin where he played three Beethoven sonatas (op.
 31 n°2, op.
 106 and op.
 110) under the applause of Ferruccio Busoni.

-From that moment on he dedicated himself exclusively to teaching, perfecting his extraordinary innovative method for piano teaching.
+From that moment on he dedicated himself exclusively to teaching, perfecting his method for piano teaching.
 This method, based on an accurate study of the anatomy of the pianist, allows a complete relaxation of the muscles and tendons of the hands and the arms even when the pianist performs the most difficult pieces of music.
 As a consequence, the sound is always smooth and round, never metallic, not even in the fortissimo, and the performer is never troubled by any muscular stiffening.
+Martha Argerich recalled that Scaramuzza "always spoke of singing, of expression" and placed the emphasis on a "round sound".
+According to the Dizionario Biografico degli Italiani, he did not assign purely technical exercises, drawing them instead from the repertoire, and was relentless in the search for a sound suited to each composer.
+His students recall that he adapted the physical approach to the sound each passage required – "a fortissimo in Beethoven is not the same as a fortissimo in Liszt" – and that he explained his ideas through vivid analogies.
+Asked in a 1967 radio interview whether he represented the Italian school, he replied that there were only two schools of piano playing: "the one that helps you play well, and the one that doesn't".

 Hence, Scaramuzza devoted himself only to teaching from 1923 onwards.
-He taught many well-known international classical pianists such as Martha Argerich, Michèle Boegner, Bruno Leonardo Gelber, Carmen Piazzini, Daniel Levy, Mauricio Kagel, Fausto Zadra, Alberto Portugheis and Enrique Barenboim, father of Daniel Barenboim, not forgetting Maria Cristina Filoso, and Monica Stirpari who released in 2009 a CD of homage to her teacher.
+His international reputation as a teacher came in the 1950s, when Martha Argerich won the Bolzano and Geneva competitions in 1957, and Bruno Leonardo Gelber took third prize at the Long-Thibaud Competition in 1961.
+He taught many well-known international classical pianists such as Martha Argerich, Michèle Boegner, Bruno Leonardo Gelber, Carmen Piazzini, Daniel Levy, Mauricio Kagel, Fausto Zadra, Nora Doallo, Alberto Portugheis and Enrique Barenboim, father of Daniel Barenboim, not forgetting Maria Cristina Filoso, and Monica Stirpari who released in 2008 a CD of homage to her teacher.
 He also taught tango pianists Arminda Canteros, Osvaldo Pugliese, Horacio Salgán, Atilio Stampone, Orlando Goñi, Antonio de Raco and Sylvia Kersenbaum.

 He was also a composer.
-Among his few compositions were Bosco Incantato, Hamlet, both chamber music works, and four Mazurkas composed for the piano.
+Among his few compositions were Bosco Incantato, a chamber music work, the opera Hamlet, left unfinished at his death, and four Mazurkas composed for the piano.
+Fragments of Hamlet were performed at the Teatro Colón on November 28, 1961, conducted by Enrique Sivieri with the Buenos Aires Philharmonic.